ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 each valid input report share into an output share:

-- Initialization: Begin the aggregation flow by sharing report shares with each helper.
-Each aggregator, including the leader, initializes the underlying VDAF instance using these report shares and the VDAF configured for the corresponding measurement task.
+- Initialization: Begin the aggregation flow by sharing report shares with each Helper.
+Each Aggregator, including the Leader, initializes the underlying VDAF instance using these report shares and the VDAF configured for the corresponding measurement task.
 - Continuation: Continue the aggregation flow by exchanging messages produced by